 What is last mile logistics?
-It is getting products from a distribution center to the end-user.
+It is getting products from a distribution center to the end-user without any delay in time.
 It’s a catch-all term, and the “last mile” can consist of a few blocks or many miles.

 As eCommerce sales grow, the demand for last mile logistics will increase exponentially.
 With this increase come unique challenges that may be difficult to address.